AllenCell/endothelial-pipeline/cellsmap/analyses/workflows/stochastic_dynamics/README.md

 - `norm_vectors` (type `bool`): Whether or not to normalize the gradient and flux vector fields when plotting (sometimes looks better when vectors are unit vectors).

 ### Acessing and interpreting outputs
-Set output directory via `dynamics_config.yaml`, subdirectory of `cellsmap/analyses/results`
+Intermediate workflow outputs (e.g., train/test sets) are saved to `cellsmap/results/stochastic_dynamics/[config_name]/outputs`.
+Figures are saved to `cellsmap/results/stochastic_dynamics/[config_name]/figs`.
+If they do not already exist, these directories are created automatically.

+Intermediate outputs:
-* Contains fit PCA model (`sklearn.pipeline.Pipeline` object), train/test sets for displacement vectors, and fit drift and diffusion functions (`pysindy.SINDy` object)
+* fit PCA model (`sklearn.pipeline.Pipeline` object)
+* train/test sets for displacement vectors
+* fit drift and diffusion functions (`pysindy.SINDy` object)

-Figures are saved to the `figs` directory at the head of the `cellsmap` repo, subdirectory set with same name as results output directory via `dynamics_config.yaml`
+Figures:
 * summary figures for data, PCA, and SDE model